hamvocke/hamvocke.github.io/_drafts/testing_microservices.md

 <div class="highlight">
     <ul>
 	<li>Automate your tests (surprise!)</li>
-	<li>Use continuous delivery to make your life easier</li>
+	<li>Continuous delivery makes your life easier</li>
 	<li>Remember the <a href="https://martinfowler.com/bliki/TestPyramid.html">test pyramid</a> <em>(don't be too confused by the original names of the layers, though)</em></li>
 	<li>Write tests with different granularity/levels of integration</li>
 	<li>Use unit test (<em>solitary</em> and <em>sociable</em>) to test the insides of your application</li>
 	<li>Use integration tests to test all places where your application serializes/deserializes data (e.g. public APIs, accessing databases and the filesystem, calling other microservices, reading from/writing to queues)</li>
 	<li>Test collaboration between services with contract tests (CDC)</li>
 	<li>Use end-to-end tests sparingly, limit to high-value user journeys</li>
-	<li>don't just test from a developer's perspective, make sure to test features from a user's perspective as well</li>
+	<li>Don't just test from a developer's perspective, make sure to test features from a user's perspective as well</li>
+	<li>Manual, exploratory testing will spot issues your build pipeline didn't catch</li>
     </ul>
 </div>

 **TODO update tl;dr?**

 ## Microservices Need (Test) Automation
 Microservices go hand in hand with **continuous delivery**, a practice where you automatically ensure that your software can be released to production at any time.
 You use a **build pipeline** to automatically test and deploy your application to all of your testing and production environments.
 Once you advance on your microservices quest, you'll be juggling with dozens, maybe even hundreds of microservices.
 At this point building, testing and deploying these services becomes impossible -- at least if you want to deliver working software instead of spending all your time deploying stuff.
 Automating everything (build, tests, deployment, infrastructure) diligently is your only way forward.

 ![build pipeline](/assets/img/uploads/buildPipeline.png)